« Previous Page

 because if the heartbeat isn't strong and steady, blood can

 collect, or pool, in the atria.
 And pooled blood is more likely to form clots.
 Clots can travel through the bloodstream to the brain and cause a stroke.

 Your doctor can help you know your risk of a stroke based on your age and health.
 This information can help you and your doctor decide how to lower your risk.

-If you are at an average-to-high risk of having a stroke, your doctor may prescribe long-term use of an anticoagulant medicine, such as warfarin, to lower this risk.
+If you are at an average-to-high risk of having a stroke, your doctor may prescribe long-term use of an anticoagulant medicine to lower this risk.

 If you are at low risk of having a stroke or you cannot take an anticoagulant, you may choose to take daily aspirin or to not take a blood thinning medicine.